Muazzam741/Movie-Recommender-System/README.md

 3. Recommendation: The app computes movie recommendations using a content-based filtering approach, fetching movie posters from the TMDB API.
 4. Display: Recommended movies and their posters are displayed in a user-friendly layout.

-## Contributing
-Contributions are welcome!
-If you have suggestions for improvements or features, feel free to fork the repository and submit a pull request.

 ## License
 This project is licensed under the MIT License